AMA-VIP/LITA_PROJECT/README.md

    -calculate total revenue per product.
    -calculate monthly sales totals for the current year.
    -find the top 5 customers by total purchase amount.
-   -calculate the percentage of total sales contributed by each region. o identify products with no sales in the last quarter.
+   -calculate the percentage of total sales contributed by each region.
+   -identify products with no sales in the last quarter.
-3. On PowerBI
+4. On PowerBI
    -Create a dashboard that visualizes the insights found in Excel and SQL.
    N/B: The dashboard should include a sales overview, top-performing products, and regional breakdowns.